-- 1. A Black Start generation shortage in a TO zone; AND - Two failed RFPs (no technically viable solutions to address the Black Start shortage are identified or cost recovery terms that do not conform to the PJM OATT): - a.
-Two failed Incremental RFPs, or - b.
+- A Black Start generation shortage or a failure to meet the black start fuel assurance criteria in a TO zone; AND - 2.
+Two failed RFPs (no technically viable solutions to address the Black Start shortage or a failure to meet the fuel assurance criteria are identified or cost recovery terms that do not conform to the PJM OATT): - a.
+Two failed Incremental RFPs, OR - b.
 Failed RTO Wide RFP and one failed Incremental RFP; AND - 3.
-No cross-zonal solutions available; AND - No RTEP transmission solutions available (e.g., operational performance baseline upgrade).
+No cross-zonal solutions available; AND - 4.
+No RTEP transmission solutions available (e.g., operational performance baseline upgrade).